zach-bergman/rails_engine_fe_7/README.md

 ## The Challenge

-### User Story - Merchants
+### 1. Merchants Index
 As a visitor, <br>
 When I visit '/merchants' <br>
 I should see a list of merchants by name <br>
-and when I click the merchant's name <br>
+and each merchant's name is a link to their show page (merchants/:id).
-I should be on page '/merchants/:id' <br>
-And I should see a list of items that merchant sells.

 <br>
 <br>